MAIN PROGRAMME IN TARTU ST. JOHN’S CHURCH, JULY 9th–14th, 2026

 PATH OF MANTRA

-Martin Kuuskmann (bassoon, dung-chen, Estonia/USA) & Peeter Vähi (keyboards. percussion)
+Martin Kuuskmann (bassoon, dung-chen, Estonia/USA) & Peeter Vähi (keyboards, percussion)

 traditional, Vähi, Cage